 Kiss of the Spider Woman is a Brazilian film with American actors, directed by Hector Babenco, the gifted South American whose film Pixote was a controversial sensation.

 Based on a book by the daring Argentine left-wing political dissident Manuel Puig, it tells the odd story of two prisoners who form an extraordinary bond of friendship in a horrifying confinement.

-Luis Molina (William Hurt) is a gay window-dresser thrown into a rotting jail in Rio, where he is forced to share a cell with left-wing journalist Valentin Arregui (Raul Julia) imprisoned for supporting a revolutionary movement.
+Luis Molina (William Hurt) is a gay window-dresser thrown into a rotting jail in Rio, where he is forced to share a cell with left-wing journalist Valentin Arregui (Raul Julia, pictured at right) imprisoned for supporting a revolutionary movement.